As a skimboarder, I have recently visited Manasota Beach, a small beach located in Englewood, Florida.

 To be fair, the beach is for everyone, and most skimmers would agree that a bit of etiquette would go a long way.

-Worse than the beach walker is the current red tide appearing in low levels along the Manasota Key.
+Worse than the beach walker is the current red tide appearing at low levels along the Manasota Key.

 In some years, red tide is especially concerning due to the supercharger up in Tampa, known as Piney Point.
 Red tide is an algal bloom with a very high concentration of algae.